-RAI and its operating companies engage with diverse stakeholders, including retailers, consumers and government agencies, to address tobacco excise tax issues.
-Our dedicated website, TransformTobacco.com, provides information on tobacco excise taxes and other tobacco-related issues, as well as providing information on how to contact elected officials.
+RAI and its subsidiaries engage with diverse stakeholders, including retailers, consumers and government agencies, to address tobacco excise tax issues.
+Our dedicated website, TransformTobacco.com, provides information on tobacco excise taxes and other tobacco-related issues, as well as information on how to contact elected officials.
 RAI Services Company’s public affairs department also works to educate federal, state and local legislators on the negative impact that excessive tobacco excise taxes have on consumers, businesses and society.

 RAI and its subsidiaries believe tax rates on tobacco products should be based on their relative risks to encourage switching to smoke-free alternatives.
 High taxes can be a barrier that prevents smokers from considering switching to vapor products.
 A growing body of scientific evidence shows that non-combustible tobacco and vapor products may present less risk than cigarettes.
 RAI and its subsidiaries believe the use of these products presents a complementary approach to prevention and cessation which may lead to greater reduction in smoking and an improvement to overall public health.
 Read more about RAI and its subsidiaries’ approach to tobacco harm reduction.